 The proposed activities within the NIWEC include 'business boot camps', direct mentoring support, residential workshops, a conference, development of local female networks and 'Dragons Den' pitching session to bid for funding.
-A full summary of the proposed programme content was circulated.
-It was proposed to run the challenge for three years subject to a satisfactory annual review of the programme.
+A full summary of the proposed programme content is enclosed.
+It is proposed to run the challenge for three years subject to a satisfactory annual review of the programme.

 The total cost for the programme is £600,000 over three years.
-Women In Business had secured £200,000 from a philanthropist in the USA who was originally from Northern Ireland and Invest NI had committed a further £200,000.
-The 11 Councils had been requested to provide match funding totalling £200,000 with each contributing the following annual amounts:
+Women In Business has secured £200,000 from a philanthropist in the USA who is originally from Northern Ireland and Invest NI has committed a further £200,000.
+The 11 Councils have been requested to provide match funding totalling £200,000 with each contributing the following annual amounts: